106: Calorie-free oil

 you're there.

-Before we get any more tangents about animals dying by the roadside, that's as far as it could work, everyone.
+Before we get any more tangents about animals dying by the roadside, that's as quick as a good work everyone.

 I mean,

-I think you're going to struggle.
+I think we're going to struggle.
 It's a size-based rule.

 There's a 10 in it, so I'm going to allow it.
 So they had to be able to fit inside the hole, which was 10 inches in diameter.